The Powerpuff Girls: Parodies

-Toys

-From 1999 to 2002, Trendmasters made Powerpuff Girls dolls and action figures.
-The franchise made nearly $1 billion in retail sales by 2002 according to Cartoon Network.
-From August 21 to October 1, 2000, Subway promoted the series with four toys in their kids' meals.
-A set of six kids' meal toys was available as part of an April 2001 Dairy Queen promotion, which also included a sweepstakes offering the Powerpuff Girls VHS Boogie Frights.
-Jack in the Box released six Powerpuff Girls toys in July 2002 as a tie-in for The Powerpuff Girls Movie.
-On February 10, 2003, Burger King began a four-week promotion featuring The Powerpuff Girls and Dragon Ball Z toys as well as special codes to redeem online for Cartoon Network's Cartoon Orbit.
-In the United Kingdom the characters of Buttercup and Mojo Jojo were given away in Kellogg's cereal boxes as part of the Cartoon Network Wobble Heads in 2003.

 Video games

 Several video games were made for this show all being action in genre.
 The Powerpuff Girls: Bad Mojo Jojo, released on November 14, 2000, follows Blossom as she tries to beat Mojo Jojo.
 The game was called "simple and boring" by GameSpot and was a failure critically.
 The Powerpuff Girls: Paint the Townsville Green, another game released in November 2000, follows Buttercup as she fights crime.
 The Powerpuff Girls: Battle HIM follows Bubbles in her fight against HIM and was released in February 2001.
 The Powerpuff Girls: Chemical X-traction was released in October 2001, where the girls battle enemies in a variety of settings in order to reclaim Chemical X and track down Mojo Jojo, who fed the material to all the villains in Townsville.
 IGN gave the game a positive review while giving the PSone version a 2.0/10 bad review.
 The Powerpuff Girls: Relish Rampage was released in November 2002.
 All three girls are playable in a 3D world, and the game received mixed reviews.
 The Powerpuff Girls: Mojo Jojo A-Go-Go released in 2001 centers around the name of the Powerpuff Girls' mission to stop Mojo Jojo and his minions.
 The game received mixed reviews.
 The Powerpuff Girls: HIM and Seek was released in 2002 where the girls battle their variety of enemies through Townsville while on a scavenger hunt.
 The game received mostly positive reviews.
 PC games were also made for the series.
 These include: The Powerpuff Girls: Mojo Jojo Clone Zone, The Powerpuff Girls: Princess Snorebucks, The Powerpuff Girls: Mojo Jojo's Pet Project, and The Powerpuff Girls: Gamesville.
+The girls, with a skin that changes them to The Rowdyruff Boys, are featured in the platform fighter MultiVersus.